What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Non-Residents

-Withholding tax is imposed on non-residents who do not have a permanent establishment in the Kingdom when they generate income from a source within the Kingdom.
-A non-resident person is defined as someone who does not qualify as a resident in the Kingdom, i.e., does not hold Saudi nationality or those treated as such.
+Imposed on non-residents who do not have a permanent establishment in the Kingdom when they generate income from a source within the Kingdom.
+A non-resident person means someone who does not qualify as a resident in the Kingdom, i.e., does not hold Saudi nationality or those treated similarly.

 Practical Examples

-An American company provides technical services within the Kingdom and does not have a permanent establishment in the Kingdom.
-Therefore, tax must be withheld from the amount paid to it for these services.
+An American company provides technical services within the Kingdom and has no permanent establishment in the Kingdom, therefore tax must be withheld from the amount paid for these services.

 Who is Responsible for Withholding Tax?

-The party responsible for withholding and remitting the tax amount to the Zakat, Tax and Customs Authority is the resident who pays the amounts subject to "withholding tax" in the Kingdom to non-residents.
+The party responsible for withholding and remitting the tax amount to ZATCA is the resident who pays amounts subject to "withholding tax" in the Kingdom to a non-resident.

 Entities Responsible for Remittance